2026 Regular Session

 Senate Bill 562

-By Senators Chapman and Deeds
+By Senators Chapman, Deeds, and Thorne

 Be it enacted by the Legislature of West Virginia: